phcompeau/biological_modeling_course/_pages/coronavirus/accuracy.md

 ![image-center](../assets/images/shape_transformations){: .align-center}
+We can transform the red shape into the blue shape by translating it, flipping it, and then rotating it.
 {: style="font-size: medium;"}

 We will use this idea as a way of producing our desired distance function between shapes *S* and *T*.